Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 For the second command, you will also need to set 2 environment variables:
 - GITHUB_TOKEN (your GH token)
 - GITHUB_OWNER (e.g. Vizzuality)
   to allow terraform to write to GH Secrets.

-Please note: when provisioning for the first time in a clean project, amend the `cloudrun` module by uncommenting the image setting to be used for first time deployment, which deploys a dummy "hello" image (because actual application images are going to be available in GAR only once the infrastructure is provisioned and the GH Actions deployment passed)

 ### Github Actions